sai-navyanth-p/ResearchPaperSummarizer/README.md

 - **GitHub Actions** → **ArgoCD** → **Helm** → **Terraform** for automating the deployment and management of infrastructure and models.
   - **GitHub Actions**: Automates the process of training, testing, and building Docker containers.
   - **ArgoCD**: Manages Kubernetes deployment of containers.
-  - **Helm**: For managing Kubernetes packages and simplifying deployment.
   - **Terraform**: Infrastructure as Code (IaC) to define the infrastructure and configurations, ensuring consistency across environments.

 ### Infrastructure as Code: